 -The source of the audience: for instance, specific classes committed to attend (we require a “core audience” guarantee)

 -Any other pertinent information (websites; special requirements for microphones, PowerPoint and other equipment; accessible space).

 STEPS LEADING TO APPROVAL

-Once the proposal has been discussed with C/LS staff, it will be placed onto the minutes of the next C/LS Committee meeting.
+Once the proposal has been discussed with C/LS coordinator, it will be placed onto the minutes of the next C/LS Committee meeting.

 The person proposing the event is welcome to attend the committee meeting to explain the proposal or answer any questions.

 The committee takes the proposal under advisement and votes on approval after excusing the non-committee members.